polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

 As you click OK in the above example, your *[.onok]* will even display the currently selected folder from your disc, in addition to the text in your textarea.
 Pretty impressive from a small Ajax Modal Window, created with 37 lines of code I'd say ...

+Hint, in case you don't "get it", when it comes to what the point about something like the above Ajax TreeView inside of a modal Ajax window would serve, realize that the above "Ninja trick", actually allows you to select a folder, on disc, from your Phosphorus Five installation, by using an Ajax TreeView.
+Which I think is a pretty nifty feature in fact ...

 Believing that the Phosphorus Five Modal Ajax Window, is just a simple wrapper around the modal Bootstrap windows, is probably a mistake.
 It goes far beyond Bootstrap's Modal windows.
-Among other things, I have successfully used it to create modal windows with drag'n'drop Ajax uploader functionality, modals with multiple "pages", etc, etc, etc. Although the Bootstrap Modal window is responsible for rendering the actual modal window, it goes far beyon what you could normally do with a Bootstrap modal, due to the Ajax engine in P5.
+Among other things, I have successfully used it to create modal windows with drag'n'drop Ajax uploader functionality, modals with multiple "pages", etc, etc, etc. Although the Bootstrap Modal window is responsible for rendering the actual modal window, it goes far beyond what you could normally do with a Bootstrap modal, due to the Ajax engine in P5.

+_"With great powers, comes greater ability to imagine!"_